About the Centre

 The International Koala Centre of Excellence is a new initiative in South Australia.
 As a State, we are blessed with extraordinary natural beauty and through Cleland Wildlife Park offer a unique opportunity for guests to see a wide range of mammals, birds, and reptiles, all within a short drive of the city.
 However, of all our animals, the Koala attracts the most attention nationally and internationally.

-In order for the Koala to thrive and live within our community, as well as ensure that respectful nature based tourism experiences are offered to guests, the South Australian Government has established the International Koala Centre of Excellence.
+In order for the Koala to thrive and live within our community, as well as ensure that respectful nature based educational experiences are offered to guests, the South Australian Government has established the International Koala Centre of Excellence.
 The Centre will lead vital research to increase our understanding about this remarkable animal.

 Purpose of the Centre

-The purpose of the Centre is to enhance the management and conservation of the Southern Koala.
+The purpose of the Centre is to enhance the management and conservation of the Koala.
 The Centre aims to establish Adelaide as the ‘home of the koala’ by funding and directing ground-breaking research into our understanding and conservation of Australia’s best loved species.

 Whilst the Centre does not have a current physical presence, the vision is that one day a koala research centre will be located at Cleland Wildlife Park.

 IKCE Advisory Board

 To ensure the success of the Centre, an Advisory Board has been established to provide leadership and bring together expertise.
 The Advisory Board will focus initially in defining koala research requirements and will also act to foster key partnerships both locally and globally to promote nature-based tourism, education and training opportunities.

 The Advisory Board is led by an independent Chair, Professor Chris Daniels and currently includes four other independent members, as well as four representatives from the Department of Environment, Water and Natural Resources and the South Australian Tourism Commission.

 Chris Daniels (Chair)